9 stress relief tips

 “Whether we have a chronic illness or not, we don’t want to burden our loved ones,” says Dr. Riehl.
 “I work with patients to recognize the importance of a support system and develop communication skills to say, ‘I could really use some help.’”

-So, be open about your situation with family and friends.
+So, if you’re up for it, be open about your situation with family and friends.
 Most importantly, “be very specific about what would be helpful for you.”
 Whether you need a sympathetic ear or a nap, making clear requests takes the onus off others—and can help you feel better, faster.

 Think about potentially stressful situations in your day-to-day life and head them off by being prepared.
 Busy mornings?
 Pick an outfit or pack lunch at night, and build in extra time for rest and medical care.
 Getting dinner with friends?
 Map out bathrooms and bring an emergency kit with wipes, spare clothes, extra supplies and doctor-approved rescue medications.
 Going on vacation?
 Make sure you have enough medication and supplies for the trip.
 A little organizing up front can ease your mind down the line.